BarlowR/BarlowR.github.io/content/trips/2025-08-30-owens-valley-flight/Owens_Valley_Flight20250830.md

 ## Owens Valley Flight 2025-08-30

 ### Preamble
-XC League was scheduled for the Owens on Labor Day weekend, and the forecast looked amazing for Saturday.
-16000' top of lift , relatively low winds, cumulous clouds and a wide band of convergence over the white mountains.
+XC League was scheduled for the Owens Valley on Labor Day weekend, and Saturday's forecast looked amazing.
+16000' top of lift, relatively low winds, cumulus clouds and a wide band of convergence over the white mountains.
 I began my drive out to the Eastern Sierra on Friday evening around 6:30pm.
 Google maps projected my drive time to Lee Vining to be around 5.5 hrs, which would have me sleeping at midnight.
 That would be just enough time to get a good night's rest, then completing the last segment of the drive to meet the XC League group in Bishop at 8:30.
 Shortly after leaving, the ETA increased from midnight to 12:30, then 1 am, then 1:30am.
 I shortly thereafter hit the traffic.
 I sat in gridlock for what felt like hours before finding myself on the other side and back at 70mph.

 {%- include photo.html
     path="photos/driving.jpg"